Barrelmaker77/Simple-Piglatin-translator/README.txt

 Basic piglatin translator, translating simple sentences.
 Complicated sentences with multiple changes to uppercase or lowercase within words, or symbols within words, may make an unwanted result.
+Uses "way" for waords that start with vowels and "ay" for words thay start with constonants.
+Has special rules for words that have "qu" or have "y". ("Ellowyay" instead of "Yellowway" for yellow), and "itequay" instead of "uiteqay" for quite)
 Run through cmd line.